Total Product Lifecycle Management Services

-Perfecting this transition is critical for your patients and business.
-Some companies use regulations to guide their process, whether following the FDA QSR/ISO standards or ICH Q8, Q9, and Q10 or a combination of the two.
-Other choose to use processes that were successful in the past.
-Real success comes by taking a cross-functional approach, involving the entire organization into Total Product Life-Cycle (TPLC) Management.
-Realizing that the product developed today needs full support once placed into the market.
+Mastering this transition is essential for the well-being of your patients and the success of your business.
+Some companies rely on regulations to guide their processes, adhering to FDA QSR/ISO standards or ICH Q8, Q9, and Q10, or a combination thereof.
+Others draw from past successful approaches.
+However, true success lies in adopting a cross-functional approach that involves the entire organization in Total Product Life-Cycle (TPLC) Management.
+This recognizes that a product developed today requires ongoing support once it enters the market.

-At the start of the process, the team forms a charter with clear and defined deliverables providing goals as the product goes from Big R into Big D; allowing for Team and Management Reviews to access progress and provide decision making tools to continue funding for at risk projects.
+At the outset of the process, the team establishes a charter with clearly defined deliverables, setting goals as the product progresses from conception to development (Big R to Big D).
+This allows for Team and Management Reviews to assess progress and provide decision-making tools for continued funding of projects that carry inherent risks.

-Development projects, like snowflakes, vary from company to company and product to product.
-The diagram below provides a highly generic overview of a potential TPLC process, providing the integration of the organization leading to successful new products launches:
+Development projects, much like snowflakes, differ from company to company and product to product.
+The diagram below presents a highly generalized overview of a potential TPLC process, highlighting the integration of the organization leading to successful product launches: